HostNation/hostnation/stories/asylum-speakers.md

 As pod host Jaz concludes: “Henry and Afewerki represent how mutually beneficial the connection between refugees and host communities can be.”

-*For a fascinating and moving insight into refugee lives, do listen to all six episodes of [The Journey. ](https://shows.acast.com/asylum-speakers-podcast-with-jaz-ohara-stories-of-migration)Presenter Jaz O’Hara has four foster brothers from refugee backgrounds, making her a warm and empathetic listener as she interviews people at every stage of the refugee journey.*
+*For a fascinating and moving insight into refugee lives, do listen to all six episodes of '[The Journey'. ](https://shows.acast.com/asylum-speakers-podcast-with-jaz-ohara-stories-of-migration)Presenter Jaz O’Hara has four foster brothers from refugee backgrounds, making her a warm and empathetic listener as she interviews people at every stage of the refugee journey.*